brassgolem-25/ShowHub/readme.md

 ## Features

-- **User Authentication**: OAuth integration for secure login using Google.
+- **User Authentication**: OAuth integration for secure login using Google and Facebook.
 - **Browse Movies and Events**: Explore a wide range of movies and events with filters and recommendations.
-- **Search Functionality**: Redis-powered search for fast and efficient lookups.
+- **Search Functionality**: OpenSearch-powered search for fast and efficient lookups of top movies.
 - **Dynamic Booking Options**: View available theaters and showtimes based on movie selection.
 - **User Ratings**: Logged-in users can rate movies and view ratings.
 - **Profile Management**: Manage user profiles, including booking history and preferences.